 Synapse is proud to host NeuroWeek annually every Spring Semester.
-Please see below for a list of our past events and check back in Spring 2019 for our most recent programming!
+Please see below for a list of our past events and stay tuned for Spring 2021 NeuroWeek!!

 - Mind Melt – Getting back into the swing of classes can be very stressful, so Synapse wants to help WU students by providing a relaxing environment and remind them to care for themselves and their mental health.
 Complete with free hot chocolate and cookies in the DUC!